Washington DC - As the 2024 presidential election looms, the' stances on and border policy are coming under the spotlight.

 The right to seek asylum is internationally recognized in the and the , and domestically in the Refugee Act of 1980.

 Nevertheless, the US has seen a massive crackdown on asylum rights in recent years, while many people residing in the US are still as well as permanent residency and a pathway to citizenship.
-At the same time, the increased militarization of law enforcement in the borderlands has left many community members, regardless of citizenship status.
+At the same time, racial profiling and the increased militarization of law enforcement in the borderlands has left many community members, regardless of citizenship status.

 and have described the US' systematic denial of asylum rights and inhumane treatment of people at the border as , calling for comprehensive reforms to end rampant abuses.